© The blog and its contents, At The Corner Of Happy And Harried, 2013-2017.

 Do’s & Don’ts

 Blogging is hard work.
 And I mean, break-your-back-trying-to-get-that-perfect-shot, bang-your-head-in-frustration, shell-out-money-from-own-pocket-without-much-income kind of hard.
-So it sucks when people steal your content, whether it is photos, words or both.
+So it sucks when people use your content without permission, whether it is photos, recipes, text or all of them.
 Having experienced plagiarism first-hand countless times, I guess it is time that I spelled out some particular do’s and don’ts to the denizens of the world wide web.

 Do contact me before you would like to try and post my recipe on your blog.